mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 ## SOPs Are for Workers

-Standard operating procedures were always designed for people—clear, step-by-step guides to help workers produce consistent, reliable outcomes.
+Standard operating procedures—perhaps the most popular kind of **workflow artifact**—were always designed for people.
+They're clear, step-by-step guides to help workers produce consistent, reliable outcomes.
 What’s changed is not the format, but the scope of who counts as a “worker.”

 Today, that includes the AI sitting in your chat window.